-1.2.1 The Council's Monitoring Officer has overall responsibility for the maintenance and operation of this policy.
+1.5 The Council's Monitoring Officer has overall responsibility for the maintenance and operation of this policy.

-2.0 Purpose and Scope
+2.0 PURPOSE & SCOPE

-- 2.1.1 These procedures have been introduced to provide employees, members and contractors, suppliers or consultants with a secure basis for reporting suspicions of impropriety, in the knowledge that the matter will be treated confidentially. - 2.1.2 This policy covers the reporting of a malpractice, the information that will need to be recorded and the steps that need to be followed to ensure that individuals do not suffer any recriminations or victimisation. - 2.1.3 These procedures are intended to supplement, rather than replace, existing Council policies and procedures (for example the Council's grievance procedures) whereby employees of the Council may already raise complaints or matters of genuine concern with the Council.
-They are therefore designed to provide for those instances where the person reporting the matter feels that, for any reason, they cannot make use of other procedures.
+- 2.1 These procedures have been introduced to provide employees, members and contractors, suppliers or consultants with a secure basis for reporting suspicions of impropriety, in the knowledge that the matter will be treated confidentially. - 2.2 This policy covers the reporting of a malpractice, the information that will need to be recorded and the steps that need to be followed to ensure that individuals do not suffer any recriminations or victimisation. - 2.3 These procedures are intended to supplement, rather than replace, existing Council policies and procedures (for example the Council's grievance procedures) whereby employees of the Council may already raise complaints or matters of genuine concern with the Council.
+They are therefore designed to provide for those instances where the person reporting the matter feels that, for any reason, they cannot make use of other procedures. - 2.4 This policy has been designed to take into account Human Rights considerations.

-- 2.1.4 In particular there is a distinction between a grievance and whistle blowing.
-A grievance is a matter of personal interest and does not impact on the wider public; Grievances should be dealt with through the appropriate procedures and policies. - 2.1.5 This policy has been designed to take into account Human Rights considerations. - 2.2 Contractors, Suppliers and Consultants - 2.2.1 In dealings with the Council individuals will often work very closely with Council employees and Members.
+Contractors, Suppliers and Consultants

+2.5 In dealings with the Council individuals will often work very closely with Council employees and Members.
 They will also operate under the Council's procedures and policies.
 The Council is fully aware that if they notice anything suspicious, or come across malpractice, they may be concerned about their relationship or future relationship with the Council if they raise this.
 As with employees and councillors, the Council wants to encourage individuals to voice any concerns they may have, secure in the knowledge that the matter will be taken seriously and investigated, and that they and their organisation will not suffer any disadvantage.

-3.0 Legislation
+3.0 LEGISLATION

-- 3.1.1 The Public Interest Disclosure Act 1998 has been introduced to protect employees who expose serious wrongdoing in the workplace.
-It applies where a malpractice is disclosed involving: -

-- a crime or breach of regulatory, administrative and common law;
+- 3.1 The Public Interest Disclosure Act 1998 has been introduced to protect employees who expose serious wrongdoing in the workplace.
+It applies where a malpractice is disclosed involving: - a crime or breach of regulatory, administrative and common law;

 - a miscarriage of justice;

 - danger to health and safety;

 - damage to the environment;

 - unauthorised use of public funds;

 - possible fraud and corruption; and

 - sexual, physical or financial abuse of clients

-- 3.1.2 The Act protects employees from victimisation where they reasonably believe the information, and are acting in good faith.
+- 3.2 The Act protects employees from victimisation where they reasonably believe the information, and are acting in good faith.

-- 3.1.3 A disclosure is protected if there is an honest and reasonable suspicion that a malpractice has occurred, is occurring or is likely to occur.
+- 3.3 A disclosure is protected if there is an honest and reasonable suspicion that a malpractice has occurred, is occurring or is likely to occur.
 As an employee concerns can be raised orally or in writing.
 As a first step, concerns should be raised with their immediate manager or their manager.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
 For example, if it is believed that management is involved, individuals should approach the Chief Executive, Chief Finance Officer or the Monitoring Officer.
-Members and contractors, suppliers and consultants can report suspicions to: -
+Members and contractors, suppliers and consultants can also report suspicions to them.

-- Chief Executive

-- Chief Finance Officer